 Space 4 to 6 inches apart; good drought tolerance.

 Recommended Plant species for Triangle Area Green Roofs

-- Succulent perennial herb with fleshy, flat or rounded leaves; flowers 4-5-parted, yellow, white, or red.
+- Succulent perennial herb with fleshy, flat or rounded leaves; flowers 4-5-parted, yellow, white, or red, attracting bees and butterflies.

 - 2-6 in.